jrpereirajr/fhir-integratedml-example/README.md

 ## Demonstration
 In order to demonstrate the project concept, a appointment no-show prediction model was set up.

 First, a training dataset was used to generate syntetic FHIR resources.
 This dataset has information about patients, conditions, appointments and reminders sent to patients - represented by different FHIR resources.
 This step emulates a true FHIR database, where no-show prediction could be applied.
-This is done in instalation by this command:
+This is done by this command (which is already executed in instalation script, so you don't need to run it again):

 ```objectscript
 Write "Generating FHIR data based on training dataset...",!